mvolkmann/blog/src/sample.md

 The second was more involved, supporting basic CRUD functionality through the use of many htmx attributes.

+Throughout the book we will implement an app called "List of Lists" (LOL).
+The app allows users to create any number of lists and add any number of items to each list.
+Example lists include todos, desired vacation destinations, favorite books, and shopping lists.
+The items in each list can be
+updated, reordered, marked as selected, and deleted.

 In the next chapter we will uncover more about the motivations behind htmx.
 We will discuss the meaning of "hypermedia" and "HATEOAS".
-Then we will explore why web app architectures commonly referred to as "REST" and not really what Roy Fielding meant when he coined the term.
+Then we will explore why web application architectures commonly referred to as "REST" and not really what Roy Fielding meant when he coined the term.